shivanshdave/2020-432/projects/project2/README.md

 1. A **decision** about whether you are going to work alone or with a partner on Project 2.
       - If you are working in a group of two people, exactly one of you will fill out the form.
 There is a question on the form which allows you to tell us who your partner is, if you have one.
+      - If you commit in the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form) to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
+If a change is required, email Dr. Love as soon as possible.
 2. A **title** for your Project 2.
       - The instructions say "Please provide a real title, not something like "Project 2 for 432" but something that actually describes the work you're doing.
 Restrict the length of your title to 100 characters or fewer, including spaces in the count."
 3. The **data source(s)** for your Project 2.